skingan/gc_cov_snake/README.md

 # Input

 1. Reference sequence in fasta format
+2. FAI index for reference
-2. HiFi reads in fasta
+3. HiFi reads in fasta

 # Output

-`summary` directory contains `PDF` of boxplots of coverage.
+`output` directory contains `PDF` of boxplots of coverage and data file.